Kabassu/kabassu.github.io/_docs-gui/getting-started.md

 title: Getting started - Kabassu GUI
 ---

-This manual is for [lastest released version](https://github.com/Kabassu/kabassu-gui/releases/latest)
+This manual is for [latest released version](https://github.com/Kabassu/kabassu-gui/releases/latest)

 Build with Next.js and AdminLTE user interface for Kabassu